MarinaCamachoSanz/FinalGradeProject/README.md

 14. feature_scaling.ipynb --> This script normalizes and standarizes the given files.

-15. function_SaveDementiaEVAll.py --> function designed to read the internal and external variables to perform the
+15. function_SaveDementiaEVAll.py --> function designed to perform the disease modeling with nested cross-validation and an external validation in each fold.

 16. run_SaveDementiaEVALL.py --> script that calls function_SaveDementiaEVAll and enters the desired parameters.